Indonesian cuisine: Fish

 In an archipelagic nation, seafood is abundant, and it is commonly consumed especially by Indonesian residents in coastal areas.
 Fish is especially popular in the eastern Indonesian regions of Sulawesi and Maluku, where most of the people work as fishermen.
 Both areas have a vast sea which brings them many different kinds of seafood.

-Popular seafood in Indonesian cuisine includes skipjack tuna, tuna, mackerel, pomfret, wahoo, milkfish, trevally, rabbitfish, abalistes, amberjacks, rastrelliger, yellowtail scad, nemipterus japonicus, John Dory, garoupa, red snapper, anchovy, swordfish, shark, stingray, squid or cuttlefish, shrimp, crab, blue crab, and mussel.
+Popular seafood in Indonesian cuisine includes skipjack tuna, tuna, mackerel, pomfret, wahoo, milkfish, trevally, rabbitfish, abalistes stellatus, amberjacks, rastrelliger, yellowtail scad, nemipterus japonicus, garoupa, red snapper, anchovy, swordfish, shark, stingray, squid or cuttlefish, octopus, shrimp, crab, blue crab, blood clam, razor clam and mussel.

 Seafood is commonly consumed across Indonesia, but it is especially popular in Maluku islands, Gorontalo Peninsula and Minahasa (North Sulawesi) cuisine.
 Seafood is usually grilled, boiled or fried.
 Ikan bakar is a popular grilled fish dish that can be found throughout Indonesia.
 The method of cooking like stir fried in spices or in soup is also possible.
 Salted fish is preserved seafood through cured in salt, it also can be found in Indonesian market.

 Fresh water fisheries can be found in inland regions or in areas with large rivers or lakes.
 Fresh water fishes are popular in Sundanese cuisine of West Java, caught or raised in Lake Toba in Batak lands of North Sumatra, or taken from large rivers in Malay lands of Riau, Jambi and South Sumatra, or large rivers in Kalimantan.
-Popular fresh water fish among others; carp, gourami, catfish, pangasius, snakehead, trichogaster, climbing gourami, Nile tilapia, and Mozambique tilapia.
+Popular fresh water fish among others; carp, gourami, catfish, pangasius (especially the iridescent shark), snakehead, trichogaster, climbing gourami, Nile tilapia, and Mozambique tilapia.
+Freshwater snails such as pila ampullacea, is also consumed in the country, either by boiling or grilling it's meat as a satay.